 METRICS

-In PY3, the software support handled 701 tickets in total, which is somewhat lower number than PY2 (786).
-This decrease may indicate that the software is getting more stable, however, due to irregular distribution in time it is not possible to draw strong conclusion in this way.
-Out of those 195 tickets (28%) were solved by the EGI software support, which is a steady improvement over PY1 (10%) and PY2 (22%).
-It indicates an increase in the technical expertise of the team.
-Detailed numbers of tickets per quarter are shown in the table bellow.
+In PY3, the software support handled 701 tickets in total (the tickets handled in PY2 amount to 786).
+Fluctuations are usually related to the release calendar of new software versions.
+Out of those 701 tickets, 195 (28%) were solved by the EGI software suppor teamt, which indicates an improvement over PY1 (10%) and PY2 (22%), which is due to the increased expertise of the team.
+Detailed numbers of tickets handled per quarter are shown in the table below.